Northwest Passage: In Franklin's Footsteps - 17 Days - $14,495

 Operator's Itinerary

 Kangerlussuaq is a former US Air Force base and Greenland’s primary flight hub.
 After our charter flight from Toronto, we will transfer to Ocean Endeavour by Zodiac.
-Sondre Stromfjord is one of the longest fjords in the world: 168 kilometres of superb scenery.
-Steaming down this dramatic fjord we’ll cross the Arctic Circle.

 West Greenland’s complex coastal waterways include glaciers, islands and fjords against a towering mountain backdrop.
 The waters are relatively warm here, due to the West Greenland current and the sub-Arctic location.
 Abundant fauna and marine life have supported human habitation here as far back as 4,500 years.

-Ilulissat means “iceberg”, an apt name for this site at the outlet of the Sermeq Kujalleq glacier, a UNESCO World Heritage Site, and the source of many of the icebergs in the North Atlantic.
+Ilulissat means 'iceberg', an apt name for this site at the outlet of the Sermeq Kujalleq glacier, a UNESCO World Heritage Site, and the source of many of the icebergs in the North Atlantic.

 We will cruise in our fleet of Zodiacs to appreciate the icebergs, and visit the town of Ilulissat, with its museums, cafes, craft shops, and busy fishing harbour.